3‑D Secure authentication

 - The Access Control Server sends a message with the authentication result to the 3DS Server through the Directory Server.

-- The 3DS Server sends the message acknowledgement to the Access Control Server through the Directory Server.
+- The 3DS Server sends the message acknowledging the receipt of the result to the Access Control Server through the Directory Server.

-- The Access Control Server redirects the customer to the web service, and the authentication result is sent to the web service.
+- The Access Control Server redirects the customer to the web service and sends the authentication result to the web service.

 - The preloader page hosted on the web service is displayed to the customer.

-- The web service sends the payment completion request that contains the authentication result to the URL provided by ecommpay.
+- The web service sends the payment completion request with the authentication result to the URL provided by Ecommpay.

 - The payment platform receives the request.